Articles

 Nagios XI is created on the foundation of Nagios Core, so you can build on Core’s power, functionality, and versatility while enhancing your monitoring experience with XI’s streamlined UI and additional features.
 Nevertheless, it can be overwhelming to migrate from a solution you’re familiar with to something new.
 Nagios makes migrating to XI so easy that you can see the time and cost-saving benefits of our enterprise-level monitoring solution without worrying about losing your Core data.

 Ready to try it out?
-Download Nagios XI below:
+Get a free trial of Nagios XI today.

 Interested in seeing what Nagios XI can do for you?
 Book a demo and let our experts walk you through the software and answer your questions along the way.